Growth of hexagonal BN crystals by traveling-solvent floating zone: Discussion

-Our results indicate that either of the utilized feed compositions are workable with the TSFZ geometry.
-However, there are tradeoffs.
+Regarding the utilized feed rod compositions, our results indicate that either are workable with the TSFZ geometry.
+Furthermore, the choice of feed rod composition does not appear to impact the crystallinity of the resulting h-BN.
+Figure S10 shows Raman data collected on a sample (\textbf{9}) grown under similar conditions as sample \textbf{2}, but with a B feed rod rather than a h-BN feed rod.
+The FWHM and $x_{0}$ of the modes are similar to what is observed for sample \textbf{2} (Fig. \ref{fig5}b) indicating similar quality by this metric.
+However, there are still tradeoffs with respect to the dynamics of the growth process itself.
 A B feed provides high zone stability due to superior wettability by the flux and allows faster \textit{v}$_{feed}$ at the same laser power due to the higher dissolution rate.
 TSFZ growth with a B feed rod also favors a proportionally larger polycrystalline h-BN seed rod size to maintain equalized B mass transfer, leading to a larger crystal.
 Recrystallization of the B rod (i.e. FZ growth) prior to usage in the h-BN growth may also improve the precursor purity as compared to the polycrystalline h-BN rods.
 However, even after recrystallization, some issues with thermal cracking remain, which can destabilize the growth.
-Furthermore, under certain growth conditions (Fe flux, $P$ = 7 bar, TSFZ) usage of a B crystal feed led to recrystallization of primarily polycrystalline h-BN (see Fig. S1c,d) along with the formation of numerous crystalline flakes (see Fig. S6).
+Furthermore, as mentioned previously, under certain conditions ($P$ = 5 – 7 bar, Fe or FeB$_{0.2}$ flux) usage of a B feed in the TSFZ geometry led to recrystallization of primarily polycrystalline h-BN and growth of dendritic, crystalline flakes.
+We suspect that this behavior arises due to a rapid supersaturation of the flux with B and N which leads to consitutional supercooling at the growth front and an unstable interface.
+This is possibly supported by the observation of the spontaneous nucleation of h-BN "islands" on the flux surface, as seen in Fig. S1c and Fig. S1d.

 In contrast, a h-BN feed rod is robust against thermal cracking, although its wettability is worse, leading to more zone stability issues, and a slower dissolution rate.
-These zone stability issues are somewhat ameliorated by using a smaller diameter (3 mm) polycrystalline h-BN feed rod, thereby necessitating a matching smaller diameter polycrystalline h-BN seed rod to equalize the mass transfer of B and producing a smaller grown crystal.
+These zone stability issues are somewhat ameliorated by using a smaller diameter (3 mm) polycrystalline h-BN feed rod, however this requires use of a matching smaller diameter polycrystalline h-BN seed rod to equalize the mass transfer of B which leads to a smaller grown crystal.